jango-blockchained/mcp-freecad/freecad-addon/AI_MODELS_SUPPORTED.md

 1. **Choose Provider:** Select Claude for best coding, Gemini for multimodal
 2. **Get API Key:** Register with chosen provider
-3. **Add to FreeCAD:** Use our addon's provider management
+3. **Add to FreeCAD:** Use my addon's provider management
 4. **Enable Thinking:** For Claude 4/3.7 models, enable thinking mode
 5. **Configure Budget:** Set appropriate thinking budget for your use case

 ## 🔄 Future Updates

-We continuously monitor for new model releases and will add support for:
+I continuously monitor for new model releases and will add support for:
 - New Claude models as they're released
 - Emerging OpenAI models (o3 full, GPT-5)
 - Enhanced Gemini capabilities